I Want You (Marvin Gaye song): Composition

-The song was a fusion of different genres, an unusual mix for Gaye.
-The instrumentation included strings, then an important ingredient to soul and disco-styled music in the seventies, bongos, bell tree, percussive congas added a jazz feel to the song, the bass guitar notes and guitar riffs bring in a funk ingredient, while additional guitar (provided by Ray Parker Jr., by now a Los Angeles session musician) put in an added rock element.
+The song was a fusion of different genres and an unusual mix for Gaye.
+A blend of strings added an important factor to the soul and disco influence in "I Want You".
+Bongos, bell trees, and percussive congas then added a jazzy feel to the song with bass guitar notes and guitar riffs bringing an element of funk.
+Additional guitar (provided by Ray Parker Jr.) then added a rock element that effectively blended genres within the song.

-Gaye's lead vocals brought in both falsetto and a gospel approach near the ending coda of the song.
-The single version features alternate lead vocal takes.
-Additional vocals, later added to Gaye's deluxe edition re-issue of I Want You, showcase two different lead vocal takes by Gaye.
-The background vocals, all sung by Gaye, recalled Marvin's early doo-wop roots.
+Gaye's lead vocals brought in both a falsetto and gospel quality near the ending of the song.
+The single version features alternate vocal renditions.
+Additional vocals, later added to Gaye's deluxe edition re-issue of "I Want You", showcase two different takes by Gaye.
+The background vocals, all sung by Gaye, recall his early doo-wop roots.
+The song begins with a 77-second intro before leading into the chorus and first verse.

 Reception

-Released a day before Marvin's 37th birthday in 1976, the single was released a month after its similarly titled parent album was released, the single gained success on both the Billboard Hot 100 and Hot Soul Singles chart, eventually peaking at number fifteen on the Hot 100 and number-one on the R&B chart.
-The single's light-disco/soul approach helped the song gained a club audience after it was combined with the album's second single, "After the Dance" and peaked at number-ten on the Billboard Hot Dance/Club Play chart, Marvin's first single on that chart.
-Eventually the song would help its self-titled album sell over a million copies.
-Marvin would also be nominated with a Grammy Award for Best R&B Male Vocal Performance, losing out to Stevie Wonder for his hit, "I Wish".
+Released a day before Marvin's 37th birthday in 1976, the single came a month after its aptly named parent album.
+It gained success on both the Billboard Hot 100 and Hot Soul Singles chart, it became the singer's twelfth million-selling single with Motown, eventually peaking at number fifteen on the Hot 100 and number one on the R&B chart.
+The single's light disco/soul approach helped the song gain a club audience after it was combined with the album's second single, "After the Dance," and peaked at number ten on the Billboard Hot Dance/Club Play chart – Gaye's first single to make it.
+Eventually the song would help its album sell over a million copies.
+Gaye would also be nominated for a Grammy Award for Best R&B Male Vocal Performance.

-Record World said that the song "features a seductive vocal that massages a chunky trance-like rhythm" and has an "appropriately lush arrangement."
+As stated by Record World, the song "features a seductive vocal that massages a chunky trance-like rhythm" and has an "appropriately lush arrangement."

 Charts

 Cover versions

-In 1976, Argentinian tenor saxophonist Gato Barbieri covered "I Want You" on his album "Caliente!".
+In 1976, Argentinian tenor saxophonist Gato Barbieri covered "I Want You" on his album Caliente!.